sorelmitra/verifit/Readme.md

 - `config.py`.
 Loads configuration via `dotenv` package, and returns a memoized store for getting/setting values across tests.
 - `date_and_time.py`.
 Some simple date/time utils, such as a diff.
 - `driver.py`.
 Imports a driver function that you define, based on a driver name and functionality name.
 It allows you to:
-    - Quickly define PyTest fixtures that automatically load a functionality based on it's name and the driver name.
+    - Quickly define PyTest fixtures that gives you the driver name based on [fixture parameterizing](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html#fixture-parametrize).
-    - Manually load a functionality based its name, and on the driver name that's extracted from an existing fixture.
+    - Call a driver by name and functionality, with parameters.
 - `generate.py`.
 Functions to generate some data.
 - `iam_token.py`.
 Decoding and extracting data from a JWT.
 - `login.py`.
 Functions to: